Nutritional problems with Gastric Sleeve, Lap-band and bypass weight loss surgeries

 —Flintstones, meet the Flintstones...

 The National Academy of Sciences recommends that all adults take vitamin supplementation daily.
-Patients who have had weight loss surgery absolutely need this.
+Patients who have had a bariatric operation absolutely need this.
 You won’t be able to eat as much as before, so you will need to supplement what you eat with vitamins.

 Vitamin deficiencies are not simple to fix.
 They are, however, simple to prevent.
 So, take these warnings seriously.
-If you have a severe deficiency of some vitamins you can develop severe problems including dementia, reopening of wounds, and hair loss.
+If you have a severe deficiency of some vitamins you can develop severe problems including dementia, reopening of wounds, and balding.
 (See Appendix Two.)
-There are a lot of vitamin formulations on the market, and a lot of patients go for the simple chewable children’s vitamin or a prenatal vitamin.
-Various companies offer vitamins that are “specially formulated” for the bariatric patient—yeah, right.
+There are a lot of vitamin formulations on the market, and a lot of bariatric patients go for the simple chewable children’s vitamin or a prenatal vitamin.
+Various companies offer vitamins that are “specially formulated” for the bariatric surgery patient—yeah, right.